Four Cavaliers score hat tricks in the win

 Images from the Cavaliers' 9-7 victory over the Princeton Tigers (March 16, 2013)

 The numbers are staggering.
-Myers holds a 22-16 record in the NCAA tournament, which ranks third all-time in tournament victories and games coached.
+Myers holds a 29-21 record in the NCAA tournament, which ranks third all-time in tournament victories and games coached.
 She is fourth in semifinal appearances and eighth in win percentage.
 With Virginia's national championship victory in 2004, Myers became the first person in women's lacrosse history at the NCAA Division I level to win a title as a player and a head coach.
 Her trip to the title game in 2005 was her third consecutive trip, an achievement reached by only five other coaches in NCAA women's lacrosse history.

-A proven winner, Myers enters her 18th year at Virginia with three NCAA titles; one as a player (1991), one as an assistant coach (1993) and one as a head coach (2004).
+A proven winner, Myers enters her 23rd year at Virginia with three NCAA titles; one as a player (1991), one as an assistant coach (1993) and one as a head coach (2004).
 In 1996, she became the first rookie coach to take her squad to the title game and also became the first person to compete for the championship both as a player and as a head coach.

 Yet Myers' contributions include much more than simply winning games.
-She has already produced eight national players of the year, three national rookies of the year and 11 members of the United States National Lacrosse Squads.
+She has already produced eight national players of the year, three national rookies of the year and 13 members of the United States National Lacrosse Squads.
 Myers has also been a member of the Tewaaraton coaches' committee that selects the nation's top lacrosse player.

-Cavaliers under her direction have won NCAA Woman of the Year honors, led the nation in both scoring and in defense andhave been honored as Tewaaraton Trophy finalists.
+Cavaliers under her direction have won NCAA Woman of the Year honors, led the nation in both scoring and in defense and have been honored as Tewaaraton Trophy finalists.
 Myers serves on a number of committees for the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) and is an accomplished clinician who has made a number of appearances at camps and association meetings across the country.

-Under Myers guidance, senior midfielder Julie Gardner and senior attacker Josie Owen earned 2012 All-America accolades from the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) with Owen garnering a second-team honoree, while Gardner took home third-team honors.
+Under Myers guidance in 2012, senior midfielder Julie Gardner and senior attacker Josie Owen earned 2012 All-America accolades from the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) with Owen garnering a second-team honoree, while Gardner took home third-team honors.
 The squad earned an at-large berth to the NCAA Tournament, finishing the regular season ranked No. 10 in the country with an 11-7 record.
 The ultimately fell in the first round to the No. 6 Duke Blue Devils.

 The 2010 season saw Kaitlin Duff and Brittany Kalkstein wrap up stellar careers.
 Myers guided Duff into becoming the second player in program history to reach 100 in five different statistical categories, while Kalkstein broke the ACC and UVa career record for draw controls.
 She is also ranked fourth on the NCAA's all-time list in the category and was the program's third Tewaaraton Trophy finalist.
 As a squad, though plagued with injuries, Virginia earned a share of the regular season ACC title, finishing with a 4-1 conference record, and advanced to the quarterfinals of the NCAA Tournament.

 The 2007 ACC Championship squad tied a school record with 19 wins, including six-consecutive games in the postseason, and advanced to the NCAA finals for the fourth time in five years.
 Kalkstein was honored as Virginia's second-consecutive National Rookie of the Year, a testament to Myers' ability to continue to bring in the top talent in the nation.

-Virginia returned to the top of the ACC in 1996, as the Cavaliers won the ACC Tournament, thanks to a pair of record-setting performances from MVP Tyler Leachman and Weymouth - the National Rookie of the Year.
+Virginia returned to the top of the ACC in 2006, as the Cavaliers won the ACC Tournament, thanks to a pair of record-setting performances from MVP Tyler Leachman and Weymouth - the National Rookie of the Year.